baipin/CS2-UKSigns/README.md

 4️⃣Click the structure you want to edit.
 5️⃣Click Import layout from XML at root...
 6️⃣Choose the puzzle-piece icon (Templates from mods).
-7️⃣Search for the "baipinHongKongsigns" Mod.
+7️⃣Search for the "baipinUKS" Mod.
 8️⃣Select a layout and customize it to your liking.

 ## Customize and Save Signs